rabbitmq/rabbitmq-website/site/prometheus.md

 We first need to ensure that the RabbitMQ cluster is using a descriptive name.
 To find the name that the cluster is currently using, run `rabbitmqctl cluster_status` from any node.
 If you are happy with the cluster name, skip the rest of this paragraph.
-To change the name of the cluster, run the following command: `rabbitmqctl set-cluster-name testing-prometheus`.
+To change the name of the cluster, run the following command: `rabbitmqctl set_cluster_name testing-prometheus`.

 Next, enable the **rabbitmq_prometheus** plugin on all nodes by running the following command: `rabbitmq-plugins enable rabbitmq_prometheus`.
 This is an